Brittanysacha/FIFA-2018-Tableau-Player-Analysis/README.md

 The data can be useful for player recruitment and contract negotiations.
 Teams need to consider age-related performance trends for different positions to build a well-balanced and sustainable roster.
 For instance, younger players may be more suitable for positions that require physical strength and speed, while older players may be better suited for positions that demand experience and strategic thinking.
 By analyzing age-related performance trends, teams can also identify potential bargains in the transfer market, as older players who are still performing at a high level may be undervalued due to their age.
 Investing in younger players with high potential may also prove to be a wise long-term strategy.
 Overall, teams must consider age as a significant factor when making decisions related to recruitment, contract negotiations, and squad management.

 # Results
 I chose to complete this assignment based on the FIFA 18 database.
-I had a few main questions I wanted to answer using my data:
+I had a few main questions I wanted to answer using my data

 ## Question 1.
 What is the distribution of players accross different leagues and nationalities in FIFA 18?